bigfirellc/wezzer/readme.md

 ## Synopsis

 wezzer is a simple Python command line interface that pulls local weather information based on your geolocation, zip code, or address and prints it to your console with some decent formatting.

-It was born out of my frustration with most weather websites being full of ads, and generally garbage to look at.
+It was born out of my frustration with most weather websites being full of ads and  garbage.

 For its forecast source, wezzer uses NOAA's excellent [weather.gov API](https://www.weather.gov/documentation/services-web-api).